The Spectator Hotel, Charleston

 Rooms

-This property welcomes guests to 41 rooms complete with an iPod dock and a flat-screen TV with satellite channels, as well as comforts like an air conditioner.
-Also, there is a laptop-compatible safe, tea and coffee-making facilities provided.
-Guests can make use of a walk-in shower and a separate toilet along with dressing gowns and a shower cap.
+The Spectator Charleston welcomes guests to 41 rooms complete with an iPod dock and a flat-screen TV with satellite channels, as well as comforts like an air conditioner.
+The rooms are fitted with safe bathrooms.
+Bathrooms are appointed with a walk-in shower and a separate toilet along with dressing gowns and a shower cap.

 Eat & Drink